satzlich/swift-rohan/README.md

 We welcome contributions to Rohan!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.

+For high-level idea about the design and implementation, please refer to the [Design Document](Documentation/DESIGN-AND-IMPL.md).

 # License

 Rohan is licensed under Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.